devlinb/react-native-selection-group/README.md

 Check out the ExampleApp for more info.

+## What's New
+1.1 - New prop, getAllSelectedItemIndexes, if provided allows multi-selection will return all elements that are selected.
+You can pull in a default definition of getAllSelectedItemIndexes from SelectionHandler.

 ## Todo
 * More examples, more documentation.
-* Returning all selected items for the multi-selected case would be nice.
+* ~~Returning all selected items for the multi-selected case would be nice.~~
 * Add typescript definitions.
 * Some crazy example showing off using the accelerometer for selecting a component.